ibNez/Arcane-Realms/docs/dynamic-assets.md

 [asset-catalog.md](asset-catalog.md) and mirrored in a SQLite database (`ops/data/assets.db`) so generation and gameplay systems share the same authoritative metadata.

+> **TODO:** Explain how the asset catalog is versioned and synchronized between the database and this document.

 ### Architectural Foundation
 ```